KRBYdesign/PortableTimeClock/README.md

 - All back end code
 - User List and Time Clock management tools utilizing python

+## What was the purpose?

+TNT Security Solutions was contracted to provide security for a large outdoor music festival, and was looking for a way to manage their users, and keep a time clock.
+The festival is being held in a rural location meaning cell service, and broadband internet service are hard to come by.
+Ideally the solution shouldn't rely on an external internet connection.

 ---

 Aside from [Barcode.js](https://github.com/lindell/JsBarcode), and the Node Modules, all code featured in this project is written by myself.